-OK, so, the first story, "The Things They Carried," is definitely about the war.
+Okay, so, the first story, "The Things They Carried," is definitely about the war.
 It tells us about all the things that soldiers carry.
-(See "What's Up with the Title?" for more on this.)
+(See "What's Up With the Title?" for more on this.)
 The book ends, however, with an oddly fractured story that's split three ways in time.
 Part of the story—about Timmy and Linda —takes place before the war began.
 Part of it—the piece about confronting death and dead bodies in Vietnam—takes place during the war.
 And the last part—about the need to write about all these things—takes place after the war.

 Given this quote, of course the final story in the book focuses on all those things instead of on war.
 We have Linda dying before the war and Curt Lemon, Kiowa, and Ted Lavender dying during the war.
-And we have Tim from all three times—pre-, during, and post-war—desperately trying to bring the dead back with lots of memories, lots of stories.
+And we have O'Brien from all three times—pre-, during, and post-war—desperately trying to bring the dead back with lots of memories and lots of stories.

-And as for the "sisters [or other people] who never write back and people who never listen," O'Brien really means civilians, and the lack of communication between soldiers and civilians.
-That lack of communication isn't really a part of the concluding story, so much – it's far more concerned with the love and sorrow and memory bit we already mentioned.
-The lack of communication comes in later, when we've actually finished that last story.
+And as for the "sisters who never write back and people who never listen," O'Brien really means civilians, and the lack of communication between soldiers and civilians.
+That lack of communication isn't really a part of the concluding story—it's far more concerned with the love and sorrow and memory bit we've already mentioned.
+Instead, the lack of communication comes in later, when we've actually finished that last story.
 Yeah, it's tricky.

 When readers finish a book, they instinctively judge whether or not it was worthy of being read.
 Basically, after finishing The Things They Carried, we have to decide whether or not O'Brien was able to communicate with us successfully—whether he really got to us.